Giacomo-Clerico/Giacomo-Clerico/README.md

 I love working togheter with people and travelling, in fact I have participated in making and presented a virtual reality project with my school centered on safe training, both to a *Scuola Futura Campus* event, and to the Rome Maker Faire.

-I speak Italian, and I recently got my B2 certification in English.
+I speak Italian, and I recently obtained my B2 certification in English.